Under the bin directory you will find the nodetool utility. This can be used to help manage a cluster. Usage:

 Moves the node to a new token so that it will split the range of whatever token currently has the highest load (this is the same heuristic used for bootstrap).
 This is rarely called for, as it does not balance the ring in a meaningful way.
-See:
+See Adding Capacity.

-Removes a dead node’s token.
+Shows status of a current token removal, forces the the completion of a pending removal, or removes a specified token.
 This token’s range is assumed by another node and the data is streamed there from the remaining live replicas.
-See: